v801/v801.github.io/content/posts/vulnnet-node.md

     (serv-manage) NOPASSWD: /usr/bin/npm
 ```

 Running `sudo -l` show us that we can run `/usr/bin/npm` as user `serv-manage` with no password.
-Working with Node in the past, I know it's possible to have npm run commends via it's `package.json` scripts section.
+Working with Node in the past, I know it's possible to have npm run commands via it's `package.json` scripts section.
 Maybe we can get it to execute one?
 Let's see.

 Here we can create a new package.json file for npm to read from.
 I've added a script called "privesc" that just spawns a new shell as user `serv-manage`.